Viva el Príncipe: Recording and production

-The album was recorded on August 2010 at The Hit Factory Criteria in Miami, Florida, produced by Botija.
+The album was recorded in August 2010 at The Hit Factory Criteria in Miami, Florida, produced by Botija.
 Along with Botija, the album includes arrangers Angel "Cucco" Peña and Jorge Calandrelli.
 The album covers ten of José's most recognized works such as "La Navel del Olvido", "El Triste", and "Gavilan o Paloma".
 "Lo Pasado, Pasado" features a duet with José José using the original recording.
 The album contains "Poema al Cantante" recited by José.
 In the poem, José conveys that the singer cannot live if he cannot sing ("Ya no podrá vivir, si ya no canta"); an allusion to losing his singing voice from the effects of alcoholism.

 Castro was initially disappointed with the project as he did not want to solely imitate José's vocals, Ferrer's absence and his desire to record Jose's lesser known songs.
 According to Castro, it was the decisions of the executive producers of his record label, Universal Music Latino, to only have Botija produce the album and to record José José's more recognized songs.
 He later retracted his statement, commending Botija and referred to the disc as his best, only lamenting he could not record José's lesser known songs.
 José expressed satisfaction with the result.